Aspect Ratio Magazine’s Submission Guidelines

 - Manipulation is allowed on images that fall under artistic categories (conceptual, abstract, and such).

 - Submitted images should not contain any watermark.

 - Submission category should be specified at the time of submission at the start of the ‘Essay/Story’ section.
 (This may or may not be mentioned in the published article).

 - A title is essential for the submitted work.
 (Every submission to have separate title).
-Maximum submissions allowed
+Maximum 2 submissions allowed at a time.

 - A short description of 25-60 words required to summarise your work.
-Examples can be found in AR’s previous essays (‘Home’ page).
+Examples can be found in AR’s previous essays.